Qcraft-UEx/QCRAFT-Multi-Batch-Circuit-Scheduling/README.md

 </p>

 # QCRAFT-Multi-Batch Circuit Scheduling
-QCRAFT Multi-Batch Circuit Scheduling: a library that allows
+QCRAFT Multi-Batch Circuit Scheduling: a library that enables efficient quantum hardware utilization through horizontal multi-programming, allowing multiple circuit batches to be executed sequentially within a single job, dramatically reducing cost and queue time.

 The scheduler has the following main functions: